TuvokVersatileKolinahr/Huna_Server/README.md

 ## Development mode

 First, make sure you've installed nodemon

 	npm install -g nodemon

 Right now we're not in production so the only way to run this is in development mode.
-Start the server:
+Make sure you have mongodb running of provide configuration to run it elsewhere or configure a disk-db and start the server:

     nodemon -w api -w config

+If you have mongo installed locally you can boot up the backend with gulp:

+    gulp bakcend

+will boot the local mongo (simply starts `mongod`).
+If you just want to start the server you can use `gulp backend-server` to boot without starting mongo.

-and the frontend with the following command:
+You can start the frontend with the following command:

     gulp start --dev